fingerprintjs/BotD/docs/api.md

 Builds an instance of `BotDetector`.
 We recommend calling it as early as possible, ideally during application startup.
 It returns a promise which you can chain on to call `BotDetector` methods later.

+> It's needed only once per page/app.
+Then you can get detection results when you need them.

 #### `botDetector.collect(): Promise<AbstractSourceDict>`

 Performs data collection.
 Returns a promise which resolves to a dictionary of collected sources.